Opinion formation in time-varying social networks: The case of the naming game: Conclusions and future work

 There are quite a few interesting directions that can be explored in the future.
 One such direction could be to incorporate the dominance index of the agents into the model.
 Not all actors in a society are equally dominant; while some of the actors are more opinionated and dominant the others might be more passive.
 This characteristic property can be incorporated into the model by ranking those agents that are more successful in their past interactions as more dominant.
 In this setting, it would be interesting to investigate the scaling relations most naturally under the constraints that the dominant agents are allowed to speak more.
 Another direction could be to investigate the effect of the flexibility of the agents in adapting to new opinions (traditionally modeled by a system parameter $\beta$ that encodes the probability with which the agents update their inventories in case of successful interactions~\cite{Baronchelli07}) when they are embedded on time-varying networks.
 Finally, a thorough analytical estimate of the important dynamical quantities reported only through empirical evidence here is needed to have a ``clear-cut'' understanding of the emergent behavior of the system.
+In fact, there has been some progress already made in this direction in the form of the study that focuses on the consensus of mobile agents using naming game dynamics with local broadcasts~\cite{mobileNG}.
+Our approach differs with this model in the following way: real world networks are formed by interactions with agents arriving and leaving at different points in time whereas the mobile agents of~\cite{mobileNG} moving on the two-dimensional plane always remain within the system throughout.
+The networks that are built from these randomly moving agents are very much different from real world networks which show different topological properties that are well distinguished from random networks.
+Nevertheless, coupling the concept of mobility of agents in the form suggested in ~\cite{mobileNG} on top of the time-varying structure presented here can lead to novel and interesting insights and is a part of future investigation.